embracefailure/embracefailure.github.io/_pages/about.md

 <span class="anchor" id="-life"></span>

 # 🚀 Life
 - I want to **constantly learn** about the latest cutting-edge technologies and engage in discussions with innovative thinkers.
-I aspire to join **entrepreneurial teams** to work towards a shared vision, **tackling seemingly impossible challenges together**.

 - I also desire to have leisure time to **travel** the world, **connecting** and making friends with people from diverse backgrounds.

-- I want to try all sorts of **sports** and maintain an interest in some of them in my daily life.
-I hope to wake up every morning filled with **hope and motivation**, refusing to be defeated by failure or setbacks.
+- I want to try all sorts of **sports** and maintain an interest in some of them.
+Enjoy playing golf (Varsity Team), swimming (Varsity Team), baseball(Varsity Team), american football, basketball, tennis, soccer, running, and badminton so far.

-- Ultimately, I want to be someone that others enjoy being around, sharing my unique life experiences and bringing **inspiration** and joy to those I meet.
+- Ultimately, I want to be someone that others enjoy being around.